dhritidhoka/MDEF/docs/term3/03-Prototyping for Design.md

 ###Robots:

+ In this class, we started learning about different kinds of robot arms that exist nowadays, the motors they use, the amount of axis they have, the end effectors one can use, and some techniques and applications commonly used such as 3D printing, milling, cutting and automation.
 A very informative session about robotic arms.
 We learnt about robotic arms and how to prepare its file on Grasshopper.
+Through Grasshopper we saw how to create simulations and played around with scripts to see how the parameters could be controlled and modified.
  We did an experiment as a class where we printed “MDEF” using the robotic arm.

  ![](../images/Term3/robot.jpg)